Workplace biometric clock-in — privacy notice

 What is collected

 A numeric face template (biometric data — “special personal information” under POPIA s.26) plus your clock in/out times, worker number and name.
-Your photograph is not kept — only the numeric template used to recognise you.
+The template — not the photograph itself — is what your employer uses to recognise you at the kiosk.

 Why (purpose)